NHS Digital Data Release Register - reformatted

 a.
 CCG outcome indicators.

 b.
-Financial and Non-financial validation of activity.
+Non-financial validation of activity.

 c.
 Successful delivery of integrated care within the CCG.